Frequently Asked Questions: General licence holders

 A non-resident is a person who normally resides outside a place (e.g. Canada, British Columbia).
 A Canadian non-resident is a person who is not a Canadian resident or a permanent resident of Canada

-No, there is no licence category or concession fee for persons with disabilities nor First Nations people fishing in tidal waters.
+No, there is no licence category or concession fee for persons with disabilities nor Indigenous people fishing in tidal waters.
+Fees are set in regulations and these categories are not included.

 There is no additional fee involved with purchasing a B.C.
 Tidal Waters Sport Fishing licence via the National Recreational Licensing System.
 Licence holders may buy a licence, print a licence or reprint a lost licence from home without a fee.